-A concrete perimeter wall will be erected around the project site.
+A concrete perimeter wall had already erected around the project site by the land owner by the tie the developer purchased the land.

 3.5.9 Landscaping

 The site will be landscaped after construction, using plant species available locally.
 This will include establishment of flower gardens and lush grass lawns to improve the visual quality of the site where pavements will not have taken space.